LCS2-IIITD/MSH-COMICS/README.md

 ## Raw Audios

 The raw audio files for each utterance is provided in the Google drive folder.
-For each utterence, the name structure for the audio files can be found in the "Audio_Filename.txt" file
+For each utterence, the name structure for the audio files can be found in the "Audio_Filename.txt" file.
+The episode wise dialogue information is also provided in the file "Episodewise_dialoguelabels.txt" to identify the set of dialogues, a particular utterance belongs to.